-Hertha BSC Berlin struck late to edge past FC Ameri Tblisi while both FC Basel 1893 and Olympique de Marseille squeezed through from the Central-East UEFA qualifying section on away goals.
+Hertha BSC Berlin struck late to beat FC Ameri Tblisi while FC Basel 1893 and Olympique de Marseille edged their Central-East ties on away goals.

 FC Ameri Tbilisi 2-2 Hertha BSC Berlin (agg: 2-3)

 Ameri gave themselves hope of an upset by twice taking the lead but the German outfit cancelled out both efforts to progress to the next stage, Solomon Okoronkwo's first-leg winner proving to be the difference between the two sides.
 The hosts began the game well and captain Georgi Davitnidze tapped the ball in from close range following an 18th-minute corner.
 Ameri could ill-afford to concede a goal on home soil but they did so on 35 minutes when Brazilian international Gilberto eluded two defenders before laying the ball off for Srdjan Lakić who made no mistake.
 Early in the second half Suliko Davitashvili scored from two metres out following another corner but Hertha's Marko Pantelić finished off a lively move by the visitors seven minutes from time to seal the tie.

 Olympique de Marseille 0–0 BSC Young Boys (agg: 3-3, Marseille win on away goals)